 Green beans will likely suffer from certain pests and diseases.
 If you see any unhealthy signs on one of your plants, you must discard it right away.

 To avoid pests and diseases, you must avoid overwatering them.
-In addition, you must also avoid spraying water from above.
+Also, you must avoid spraying water from above.

 The best time to harvest your crop is when they are still young.
 At this stage, green beans have a tender texture and taste delicious.